When Can a Seller Keep Earnest Money?

 On the other hand, when earnest money has been deposited and there is a significant fault found with the property that was not apparent or obvious or disclosed by the Sellers previously, the buyers may terminate the contract and receive their earnest money.
 It is important to note that simple wear and tear or cosmetic damage does not fall under the category of “cause to terminate the contract.”
 For problems worth terminating the contract, we’re talking significant roof damage, plumbing issues, or dangerous conditions such as exposed wiring and cracked foundations.

-If you have questions about earnest money deposits and returns, San Antonio Real Estate Lawyer Nathaniel Gilbert can help point you in the right direction on your property buying journey.
-Click here to learn more about Real Estate Law in Texas or to get in contact with Nate for a free consultation.
+If you have questions about earnest money deposits and returns, San Antonio Business Attorney Nathaniel Gilbert can help point you in the right direction on your property buying journey.
+Click here to learn more about Business Law in Texas or to get in contact with Nate for a free consultation.